infectnet/infectnet-parent/GAME_ARCHITECTURE.md

 traitWrapper goto x: 7 y: 8
 ~~~~

-The static way should be preferred, but we should not forget `withTraits` as its pretty powerful.
+The static way should be preferred, but we should not forget `withTraits` as it's pretty powerful.

 ## RequestQueue, ActionQueue and Systems